WGPlaner/wg_planer/Documentation/SRS/SRS.md

 Under [MIT license][license].

 ### 3.11 Legal, Copyright, and Other Notices
-The “WGPlaner” team will not take any responsibility for incorrect bills or lost data.
-The “WGPlaner” logo may only be used for the official “WGPlaner” android application.
+The "WGPlaner" team will not take any responsibility for incorrect bills or lost data.
+The "WGPlaner" logo may only be used for the official "WGPlaner" android application.

 ### 3.12 Applicable Standards
 The following Clean Code standards are going to be applied to the code as far as possible: